 Believe or not even in traffic it only takes about an hour and 45 minutes to get from Disneyland to San Diego.
 People don’t know San Diego is close to Disneyland.
 San Diego is the perfect place for a family to visit.
 There are free and inexpensive experiences in San Diego.
 So here are my five favorite things to do in San Diego.

-The first is to visit San Diego zoo that houses over 3700 animals and 650 species and subspecies.
-Zoo tickets can get pricy but be aware discounts are available.
+The first is to visit San Diego Zoo that houses over 3700 animals and 650 species and subspecies.
+Zoo tickets can get pricey but be aware discounts are available.
 Southern California City Pass gets you admission to Disneyland with magic morning.
 It will also get you into Legoland and Sea World.
 They offer an add on for the San Diego Zoo as part of the package.

 The San Diego Zoo could be an all day adventure.
 It can take 4-5 hours it depends on you.
-If you skip the Safari Park, you can visit the zoo in a few hours if you walk fast enough.
+If you skip the Safari Park, you can visit the zoo in a few hours if you walk fast.

 The second place I love to visit is the Whaley House.
 We visited during the day.
 Then returned for the night tour.
 We had so much fun.
 A night tour is unusual and makes it more memorable.
 If you do not do the night, I still recommend that you visit the Whaley House.